HanWenfang/syncless/README.txt

 Q29.
 How do I connect to a PostgreSQL database with Syncless?

 A29.
 Don't use Pyscopg or PyGreSQL, because they use libpq, the standard
-     PostgreSQL C client library, which doesn't support non-blocking operation compatible with Syncless.
-So with thise client libraries, all your tasklets would be blocked while one tasklet is waiting for the result of a query.
+     PostgreSQL C client library, which is inherently blocking, i.e. it doesn't support non-blocking operation compatible with Syncless.
+So with these client libraries, all your tasklets would be blocked while one tasklet is waiting for the result of a query.

      Don't use py-postgresql, because it needs Python 3.x (and Syncless supports Python 2.5 and 2.6).